 The Général Bonaparte, first watch manufactured under our new brand name, BRAVOURE, is limited to 250 pieces for the anniversary of Napoléon Bonaparte's birth, the August 15th 1769.

 Made entirely of 316L stainless steel, the Général Bonaparte has a finely sandblasted finish, contrasting with the brilliance of the dial and hands.
-Screwed for optimal sealing, the crown has its engraving filled with a gold colour, as often seen in the decorations on Officers' swords.
+Screwed for optimal sealing, the crown is also engraved with our logo.

 Made of high quality, dark blue selected calf leather, the two-part strap is a reminder of the Bleu de Roi woollen uniform, the colour of the National Army and of Général Bonaparte.